 Save photos and videos to OneDrive automatically

 When it comes to visual media such as photos and videos, OneDrive can automatically sync to the removable storage device they are originally located in.

-- Whenever you connect your phone, external hard drive or whatever other storage device you are using to your computer, you would get a prompt asking you if you want to sync your files to OneDrive.
+- Whenever you connect your phone, external hard drive, or whatever other storage devices you are using to your computer, you would get a prompt asking you if you want to sync your files to OneDrive.

 - Once you select yes, all photos and videos would automatically get copied to your OneDrive where you can access them using any device.